-30 Years Ago: Aerosmith Remake ‘Walk This Way’ With Run-D.M.C.
+When Aerosmith Remade ‘Walk This Way’ With Run-D.M.C.

-Before breathing a second life into the classic song, the ’80s weren’t exactly kind to Aerosmith.
+The '80s hadn't exactly been kind to Aerosmith before they breathed a second life into this classic song.
 Their 1982 album Rock in a Hard Place not only presented a fractured band lineup, but the record also failed to make a significant dent in the charts.
 On Done With Mirrors, released three years later, the original lineup was back together, but it did little to impress fans or critics.
-(Editor’s note: That album rules.
-Everybody, including the band, seems to have forgotten this fact.)

 Run-D.M.C., on the other hand, were on the rise during this same period.
 Their second album, 1985's King of Rock, helped establish them as one of the biggest forces in the burgeoning rap movement.

-At first, Run-D.M.C. were less than enthused with Rubin's idea.
-They were familiar with “Walk This Way”‘s irrepressible beat, but they initially didn't know how they could fashion the cut into their style.
+At first, Run-D.M.C. weren't excited by Rubin's idea.
+They were familiar with the irrepressible beat on 1975's "Walk This Way," but they initially didn't know how they could fashion the cut into their style.
 "We heard ... hillbilly gibberish," McDaniels later recalled, making reference to singer Steven Tyler's rapid-fire vocal on the original song.
 "Me and Run thought [label head] Russell [Simmons] and Rick were trying to ruin us."

 Both groups saw immediate benefit from the success of the single.
 Raising Hell became a million-selling LP, reaching the Top 10 on the pop chart and No. 1 on the R&B album chart, the first rap album to ever hit the spot.
 And Aerosmith's faltering career got a huge boost, inspiring sobriety among the members and leading to their 1987 comeback record, Permanent Vacation, and chart dominance into the '90s.